GaoLabXDU/CEPICS/README.md

     functionList = list('PINS', 'LRA', 'SNF', 'iCluster', 'PFA'), evalList = list('Heatmap','KM', 'SI', 'ARI', 'RI', 'NMI'), kMax=5)
 ```
+**Please make sure that MATLAB has been installed on your computer if you want to run PFA.**
 For more details, please see this [Guideline](https://github.com/GaoLabXDU/CEPIM/raw/master/documents/Guideline.docx) or the help in this R package.

 ## Reports